-Dress and appearance should be appropriate for a positive learning environment.
-It is guided by 1 Corinthians 6:19,20 which reminds us that our bodies are temples of the Holy Spirit; we are to honour God with our bodies.
-The following are guidelines:
+Dress and appearance should be appropriate for a positive and safe (e.g. shop and PE) learning environment; 1 Corinthians 6:19, 20 reminds us that our bodies are temples of the Holy Spirit; we are to honour God with our bodies.
+Learning to make good choices about dress for school is important.